 Dr. Manish Saggar received the prestigious Career Development Award (K99/R00) from the National Institute of Mental Health.
 This award helps outstanding postdoctoral researchers complete needed mentored training and transition in a timely manner to independent, tenure-track or equivalent faculty positions.
 Dr. Saggar will use this award to develop individualized metrics and computational models to capture the dynamics of brain activity at rest, so that disorder-specific biomarkers can be developed for early detection and treatment of mental illnesses.

-On April 21, 2015, The Center for Interdisciplinary Brain Sciences (CIBSR) will host the 2nd Annual Stanford Intellectual and Developmental Disabilities Center symposium, titled "Next Generation Research and Intervention for Fragile X Syndrome."
-Join us for a stimulating day of keynote presentations and a brainstorming session covering the current and future direction of Fragile X clinical and research services.
+On April 21, 2015, The Center for Interdisciplinary Brain Sciences (CIBSR) hosted the 2nd Annual Stanford Intellectual and Developmental Disabilities Center symposium, titled "Next Generation Research and Intervention for Fragile X Syndrome."

 Michael Tranfaglia, Medical Director and Chief Scientific Officer of FRAXA.